Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 3. Authentication and Password Management
+"Authentication and Password Management" focuses on ensuring secure access to your application.
+It includes practices like requiring authentication for most resources, using standard authentication services, securely storing and handling passwords, enforcing password complexity and reset policies, and monitoring for suspicious activities.
+The goal is to protect user accounts, data, and sensitive functions by implementing strong authentication and password management practices, ultimately safeguarding against unauthorized access and security breaches.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 3.1 | Require authentication for all pages and resources | Ensure that authentication is required for all pages and resources, except those specifically intended to be public. | All users accessing the application should be required to authenticate themselves, except for publicly accessible information like a homepage. |